What Other Parents Are Reading

 - the placenta separates from the uterine wall too soon (called placental abruption)

 - the umbilical cord becomes pinched (which could affect the baby's oxygen supply) or enters the birth canal before the baby (called umbilical cord prolapse)

 - the baby is in fetal distress — certain changes in the baby's heart rate may mean that the baby is not getting enough oxygen

 - the baby's head or entire body is too big to fit through the birth canal

 Of course, each woman's pregnancy and delivery is different.
 If your doctor has recommended a C-section and it's not an emergency, you can ask for a second opinion.
 In the end, you most often need to rely on the judgment of the doctors.

-The thought of having surgery can be unnerving for any woman.
 Here's a quick look at what usually happens during a scheduled C-section.

 To prepare for the delivery, you'll probably have:

 - various monitors in place to keep an eye on your heart rate, breathing, and blood pressure